Reflections, thoughts and everyday moments

 I would love to hear your tips — or even your dreams.

-I know that God always takes care of me, and that somehow there will always be “money in my pockets.”
+I know that God takes care of me, and that somehow there will always be “money in my pockets.”

 Love,